Gianfranco Battisti

-Gianfranco Battisti (Fiuggi, 19 January 1962) is an Italian corporate executive.
-Since 31 July 2018, he has been chief executive officer and general manager of Ferrovie dello Stato Italiane S.p.A.
+Gianfranco Battisti (born 19 January 1962 in Fiuggi) is an Italian corporate executive.
+Since 31 July 2018, he has served as a chief executive officer (CEO) and general manager of Ferrovie dello Stato Italiane S.p.A.

 Education

 Battisti has a degree in Political Science and International Economics and Management.

 Career

 Gianfranco Battisti began his career in 1988 with Fiat S.p.A. in marketing management.

-Ten years later, he joined Ferrovie dello Stato Italiane S.p.A. as head of marketing and revenue management for night trains, eventually coming to fill roles of increasing importance such as marketing director.
+Ten years later, he joined the company Ferrovie dello Stato Italiane S.p.A. as its head of night train marketing and revenue management.
+He eventually rose further in a leadership role when he became the marketing manager for the company.

-As of 2009, Battisti held the roles of director of the company Artesia S.p.A (until 2011) and director of the national and international passenger division along with that of high speed for Trenitalia (until 2017).
-During the same year, Gianfranco Battisti led the process that brought 10 million passengers to high speed, for which he also received the Global Award WTM (World Travel Market).
+As of 2009, Battisti held the roles of director of the company Artesia S.p.A (until 2011), director of both the national and the international passenger division, as well as that of high speed for Trenitalia (until 2017).
+During the same year, Gianfranco Battisti led the process that safely brought 10 million passengers to their destinations at a high speed.
+As a result, he also received the Global Award WTM (World Travel Market).

-From 2017 to October 2018, he was chief executive officer of FS Sistemi Urbani.
+From 2017 to October 2018, he was chief executive officer (CEO) of FS Sistemi Urbani.

 In July 2018, Battisti was appointed chief executive officer and general manager of Ferrovie dello Stato Italiane S.p.A.

 Since 31 July 2019, he has been chairman of the FS Foundation.

-In March 2020, he presented the 2019 FS Italiane Group financial results, with more than 12 billion euro in revenues and 584 million in net profit, recording the best business result to date.
+In March 2020, he recorded his best business result to date.
+He was presented with the 2019 FS Italiane Group financial results because of taking in more than 12 billion euros in revenue and 584 million in net profit.